psivitsky/StringMath/README.md

 The **"StringMath"** library provides calculation of mathematical expressions in string format.
 Expressions can contain several mathematical operations and subexpressions in brackets.
 Basic arithmetic operations, trigonometric and logarithmic functions are available for calculations.
 Calculations are made with double precision.
-The result of calculations is given with a specified number of decimal places.

 # Installation